 2.3.1 Numerical Convergence of Elastic and Elastic Plastic thick plate cases

 We first show how the 2D model results depend on grid size and number of numerical iterations.
 Due to the non-linearity of the problem and for the purpose of benchmarking, we only consider cases with a single large (i.e. 1 km wide) dike load (Figure S3a).
-The parameters used in the FLAC models are shown in Tables S1 and S2.
+The parameters used in the FLAC and corresponding NTP models are shown in Tables S1 and S2.
 The results obtained after sufficient numerical iterations that the deflection changes are insignificant (Figure S3 b&c) show that elastic thick plate results are within 1% of the deflection of the numerical thin plate results.
 The slightly larger deflection for the thick plate cases are anticipated due to vertical compression (Comer, 1983).
 Results indicate (see figure S3d & S4d) that decreasing the grid size below 1 km makes a negligible difference even for our thinnest lithospheric thickness of ~6 km.
 For simplicity, we keep this 1 km grid size for all our models.
 When subjected to this narrow load the EP thick plate model behaves much like its elastic thick plate counterpart (figure S4) in terms of convergence but shows a relatively larger curvature due to plastic yielding (figure S4 b&c).

 2.3.2 Elastic-Plastic (EP) thick plate with long-term plate extension